FAIR Appraisal Guide

 How FAIR routes the decision

 FAIR treats online versus in-person as a routing question, not a quality shortcut.
-The safest path is the one that matches the item evidence, report purpose, and appraiser specialty.
+The safest path matches the evidence, report purpose, and appraiser specialty.

 • Browse the directory when you already know the category, location, and inspection requirement.